 Students are encouraged to enter the department through one of the three core units: WGST 108 (The Social Construction of Gender), WGST 120 (Introduction to Women’s and Gender Studies), or WGST 222 (Gender and Sexuality in Contemporary American Society).
 Majors must take one of these units as a required course.
 Apart from this required unit (WGST 108, WGST 120, or WGST 222), majors must elect at least four other units offered within the Women’s and Gender Studies department, of which two should be 300-level seminars.

 Students majoring in Women’s and Gender Studies must elect four of the nine units in such a way that they form a “concentration,” i.e., have a focus or central theme in common.
 Such concentrations should include relevant method and theory units in the area of concentration, and must be discussed with and approved by a Women’s and Gender Studies faculty advisor.
 See Concentrations in this regard.
 Priority in all courses above the 100 level will go to majors and minors.

 Capstone Experience in Women’s and Gender Studies

-All majors will be required to select a capstone experience, with the guidance of their adviser, from the following three options offered in 2015-2016.
+All majors will be required to select a capstone experience, with the guidance of their advisor, from the following three options offered in 2015-16.
 Students should begin to think about which option would best fit their concentration when they declare the major.
 They must declare their option by the end of their junior year.